-To assist in education AFI personnel in proper emergency response, all AFI staff receive general First Aid information in their new hire packet.
-And as part of the Conservatory orientation curriculum, Conservatory Fellows are given emergency response information in First and Second Year safety classes.
+To assist in educating AFI personnel in proper emergency response, all AFI staff receive the following Appendix C general First Aid information in their new hire packet.
+And as part of the Conservatory orientation curriculum, Conservatory Fellows are given on-set safety training in First and Second Year safety classes.
 In these classes Fellows receive a handout and instruction on basic first aid and preventative measures when working on production sets.
-Classes also cover basic response training for earthquake and fire safety.
-During the class personal first aid supply kits are distributed to each Fellow.